Case Study: DEI Mentoring Program

 Leveling Up DEI Impact through Designing a Mentoring Program

-A Fortune 100 Company was having difficulty retaining underrepresented talent and wanted to create an environment where those in the underrepresented demographic would have the same supportive working environment as those in majority.
+A Fortune 100 Company was having difficulty retaining underrepresented talent and wanted to create an environment where those in the underrepresented demographic would have the same supportive working environment as those who were historically centered.
 It was clear that there was a systemic gap in the way leaders invited employees to growth opportunities and this needed to be addressed, not only for the benefit of underrepresented talent, but for everyone at the company.

 We looked at the demographic data at every level and every job title and noticed that people from underrepresented backgrounds were not being promoted at the same rate as their peers, despite having the equivalent skills, education, experience, and positions.